PittsCraft/SwiftRetrier/README.md

 - Retriers retry until either:
     - their policy gives up
     - the job succeeds (except for repeaters that will delay another trial)
-    - the retrier is cancelled
+    - the retrier is cancelled (via its subscription or its awaiting task cancellation)
     - their conditionPublisher ends after having published no value or `false` as its last value
 - When a policy gives up, the last job error is thrown on any `try await retrier.value`, and also embedded into a `RetrierEvent.completion`.
-- Retriers publishers emit only on `DispatchQueue.main`.
+- Publishers emit only on `DispatchQueue.main`
-- When cancelled, the retrier publishers emit a `RetrierEvent.completion(CancellationError())` value then a `.finished` completion and no intermediary attempt result.
-- All retriers start their tasks immediately on initialization, and just wait for the current main queue cycle to end before executing jobs.
-This way, if a retrier is created on main queue and cancelled in the same cycle, it's guaranteed to not execute the job even once.
-- You can create and cancel retriers on a different `DispatchQueue` or even in an asynchronous context.
-But in this case, guarantees such as the previous one are no longer valid.
-- Condition publishers events will be processed on `DispatchQueue.main`, but won't be delayed if they're already emitted on it.
+- Everything here is `MainActor` friendly
 - After a retrier is interrupted then resumed by its `conditionPublisher`, its policy is reused from start.
 Consequently `giveUpAfter(maxAttempts:)` and `giveUpAfter(timeout:)` checks are applied to the current trial, ignoring previous ones.

 ## Retry Policies